alexeysas/sdc-signs-recognition/README.md

 ![alt text][image13]

 Model has almost 100% confidence about "Speed limit (30km/h)", "Yield" and "Double curve" signs.
 "Beware of ice/snow" sign" is also more than 96% confidence.
-It is not so sure about "Bumpy road" - 82% and just quesiing that "Children crossing" is valid with 31% probability.
+It is not so sure about "Bumpy road" - 82% and just randomly guessing that "Children crossing" is valid with 31% probability.

 ###  Visualizing the Neural Network
 Let's compare feature maps for the sign image and for the cat image for the first convolutional level: